 Our team at Exercise.com even has goals.
 However, for us, the goals aren’t the end game.
 We focus on building systems of success first.
 James Clear clarifies the difference between goals and systems so well.

-At Entrepreneur, he uses the analogy of a coach (something I think many of us can relate to) to point out that a goal is something like winning a championship whereas a system is the day in and day out hard work you put in at practice.
+At Entrepreneur, he uses the analogy of a coach (something I think many of us can relate to) to point out that a goal is something like winning a championship whereas a system is a day in and day out hard work you put in at practice.

 If you’re not sold on the difference, he then asks this: “If you completely ignored your goals and focused only on your system, would you still get results?”